SunTzunami/Space_and_Light/README.md

 ![Preview](Demo/sunlight.gif)

 # 3.Red Giant-
-5 billion years from now, the sun will become a red giant (will not happen in my lifetime but this phenomena still scares the hell out of me).
+5 billion years from now, the sun will become a red giant (will not happen in my lifetime and yet this phenomena scares the hell out of me).

 ![Preview](Demo/redgiant.gif)